yoursunny/fabric/ipv4/README.md

 This directory contains scripts for obtaining IPv4 Internet access without relying on the management network interface.
 It makes use of [FABNetv4Ext network service](https://learn.fabric-testbed.net/knowledge-base/network-services-in-fabric/#layer-3-services).
+Unlike [FABRIC's NAT64 solution](https://learn.fabric-testbed.net/forums/topic/fabric-nat64-solution-obviates-the-need-for-custom-dns-in-ipv6-sites/), you will be able to access IPv4 addresses, in addition to IPv4-only hostnames.

 ## v4wg: IPv4 Internet access via WireGuard VPN